OpenIPC/mini/README.md

 ### Maintainers Wanted

 The project is currently looking for a maintainer (the original author doesn't have time anymore due to his business).
-Please contact [Igor Zalatov](mailto:flyrouter@gmail.com) to inquire further.
+Please contact [IgorZalatov](mailto:flyrouter@gmail.com) to inquire further.

 ### Platform support